hackingmaterials/atomate/docs_rst/running_workflows.rst

 Once you have a working installation of atomate, you'll want to jump in and start running workflows.
 There are preset workflows with reasonable settings for many calculations.
-This tutorial will quickly guide you through customizing and running a preset workflow to calculate the bandstructure of Si.
+This tutorial will quickly guide you through customizing and running a preset workflow to calculate the bandstructure of MgO.

 Objectives